By Vicki Uthe

 The toadstools area is pretty cool as well.

-May this post inspire you to check out this workshop in 2021 (it’s full this year).
-It is beautiful and our photographers do an amazing job.
+May this post inspire you to check out this workshop in the future.
+It is beautiful.
+AHPS Instructors put a lot of time into scouting to ensure participants have a great experience, and they do an amazing job during the workshops.

 Vicki Uthe is a Photo Guide with Arizona Highways PhotoScapes